bitfoundation/bitplatform/src/Tooling/Bit.Tooling.Templates/TodoTemplate/Doc/Getting-Started.md

 ### PWA
 A Blazor WebAssembly app built as a [Progressive Web App](https://en.wikipedia.org/wiki/Progressive_web_application "PWA") (PWA) uses modern browser APIs to enable many of the capabilities of a native client app, such as working offline, running in its own app window, launching from the host's operating system, receiving push notifications, and automatically updating in the background.

-**Note**: Asp.net blazor supports **PWA** by default, but its update mechanism is unreliable due to its PWA nature, **Bit** allows you to handle it When a new version wants to be updated.
+**Note**: Asp.net blazor supports **PWA** by default, but its update mechanism is unreliable due PWA nature, **Bit** allows you to handle it When a new version wants to be updated.

 ### SSR
 [Server-side rendering (SSR)](https://www.educative.io/edpresso/what-is-server-side-rendering), is the ability of an application to contribute by displaying the web-page on the server instead of rendering it in the browser.
 Server-side sends a fully rendered page to the client; Blazor pre-renders page and sends it as a static page, then later the page becomes an interactive Blazor app.
 This behavior is intended to serve pages quickly to search engines with time-based positioning.
 Statically prerender the component along with a marker to indicate the component should later be rendered interactively by the Blazor app.
-It's improved SEO.
+It improve SEO.

 It's referring to a Typical single page application(SPA) with pre-rendring.